-Though this Stop the Thyroid Madness blog pertains to thyroid patients and their issues, it’s been observed that a lot of thyroid patients have also found themselves with high copper, whether because of the MTHFR mutation, high estrogen, the use of a copper IUD, or other causes.
+Even though this Stop the Thyroid Madness blog, website and the books pertain to thyroid patients and their issues, it’s been observed that many thyroid patients have also found themselves with high copper, whether from low zinc due to illness, the MTHFR or other methyl mutations, chronic high stress, mold exposure (which can tank zinc), high estrogen, the use of a copper IUD, or other causes.

 Copper, Serum: 1.36 mcg/mL (.75 — 1.45) HIGH